rtaibah/jekyll-blog/_posts/blog/2007-12-26-wicd-the-solution-for-all-your-linux-wireless-woes.md

 title: "Wicd: The Solution For All Your Linux Wireless Woes!"
 author: rami
 layout: linuxologist
-permalink: /2007/12/06/wicd-the-solution-for-all-your-linux-wireless-woes
 categories: [Blog]
 tags: [linux, wicd, wireless]
-summary: Last week I got a phone call from my cousin asking for help with his laptop, and apparently my Linux evangelism paid off and I heard from the other end "Rami, I want you to install Linux on my laptop."
-Like any Linux geek, I happily obliged.
-I burned an Ubuntu Gutsy CD and installed it for him.
-Besides some auto mounting glitches that were fixed fairly quickly, everything went fine.

 ---